Alirezawmoradi/AsiaTech-Task/README.md

    ├── layouts/           # Main layout structure
    ├── pages/             # SearchPage and DetailPage
-   ├── stores/            # Zustand store for search state management └── core/
+   ├── stores/            # Zustand store for search state management ├── routes/            # React Router Dom for creating routes └── core/
          └── http-service.ts  # Axios instance configured to interact with the DuckDuckGo API via RapidAPI

 ## How to Run the Project
 ### Prerequisites